 Saint's Row IV - Review

-Originally published June, 2017
+Originally published June 2017

 When I first heard about the Saints Row franchise, I saw it as a Grand Theft Auto (GTA) knockoff with some cruder humor and crappy marketing.
 The same was true about its sequel, especially the crap in the marketing since they really liked to showcase the opportunity you had to drive around the city in a septic truck spraying people with its contents.
 If you don't believe me, they still have some of the very on-the-nose marketing videos on Steam for Saints Row 2 that are clearly poking fun at GTA and touting the septic truck.
-The franchise did not make an immediately good impression with me.
+The franchise did not make an immediately good impression on me.
 However, I decided to give it a shot once I heard the high praise sung about Saints Row: The Third.
 Once I did, I was hooked.
 I thought it was a revelatory difference in what I expected of the franchise.
-While the overall positive experience of Saints Row: The Third wasn't enough to make me want to go back see the previous games, it still made me excited to see how the series might continue with the next sequel.
+While the overall positive experience of Saints Row: The Third wasn't enough to make me want to go back to see the previous games, it still made me excited to see how the series might continue with the next sequel.
 In my usual fashion, I waited a while to pick up and play Saints Row IV, in the hopes that the complete package would be along the lines of what the developers originally intended for the title.
 If that is indeed the case, I'd say it's not as good as I had originally hoped.

 Saints Row: The Third was so good that it managed to make it onto my list of games I'd be happy to have on a deserted island.
 It also managed to make me lose interest in the Grand Theft Auto franchise for deciding to stick to their serious stories instead of the bizarre, nonsensical directions they used to take.
 With that in mind, I was really curious how the developers at Volition were going to top themselves in Saints Row IV.
 There are ways in which they take the series further, with some significant and fundamental changes to the gameplay.
 However, the experience itself never reaches the same highs the previous game achieved.